syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## GridSwitchColumn

 GridSwitchColumn inherits all the properties of GridColumn.
-It loads a switch as a content of record cells in the column and responds to value changes in it.
-The underlying data source can be changed that toggles the values shown in the switch.
-The SfDataGrid automatically generates GridSwitchColumn if the property in the underlying collection of type bool.
+It loads a switch as the content of record cells in the column and responds to value changes in it.
+The underlying data source can be changed that it toggles the values shown in the switch.
+The SfDataGrid automatically generates GridSwitchColumn if the property in the underlying collection of type set to bool.

 To use GridSwitchColumn, follow the code example: